TOAST-DOCS/Gamebase/en/unreal-etc.md

 #### Intergrated Country Code

-* USIM, 단말기 언어 설정의 순서로 국가 코드를 확인하여 리턴합니다.Check and return country code in the order of language setting of USIM and device.
+* Check and return country code in the order of language setting of USIM and device.
-* GetCountryCode API는 다음 순서로 동작합니다. operates in the following order:
+* GetCountryCode API operates in the following order:
-    1. Check country code recorded at USIM, and if a value exists, return it without further checks. 에 기록된 국가 코드를 확인하고, 값이 존재한다면 추가적인 체크 없이 그대로 리턴합니다.
+    1. Check country code recorded at USIM, and if a value exists, return it without further checks.
-    2. If USIM country code is empty, check the device country code; if a value exists, return it without further checks.  국가 코드가 빈 값이라면 단말기 국가 코드를 확인하고, 값이 존재한다면 추가적인 체크 없이 그대로 리턴합니다.
+    2. If USIM country code is empty, check the device country code; if a value exists, return it without further checks.
-    3. USIM, 단말기 국가 코드가 모두 빈 값이라면 'ZZ' 를 리턴합니다.
-If both USIM and device have empty value of country code, return 'zz'.
+    3. If both USIM and device have empty country code, return 'zz'.

 ![observer](http://static.toastoven.net/prod_gamebase/DevelopersGuide/get_country_code_001_1.14.0.png)